 In addition to valuable references sources, Oxford Biblical Studies Online includes the texts of several versions of the Bible, including the Oxford Annotated Bible and the New Revised Standard Version.

 Accordance Software is on Macs on the first floor of Payson Library.
-Accordance equips you with original language tools, interactive 3D maps, a dynamic interlinear, drag-and-drop graphical searching, and a host of other tools.
+Accordance equips you with original language tools, interactive 3D maps, a dynamic interlinear, drag-and-drop graphical searching and more.